 © Jenny Sinclair

-Jenny Sinclair is the founder/director of Together for the Common Good (T4CG), now an emerging movement aiming to bring alive the principle of the Common Good and to encourage people to work together across their differences.
-She is the daughter of the late Bishop David Sheppard, whose working partnership with Archbishop Derek Worlock and Free Church leaders in Liverpool a generation ago is the inspiration behind T4CG.
+Jenny Sinclair is the founder/director of Together for the Common Good (T4CG), working to help people across the churches strengthen the bonds of social trust.
+She is the daughter of the late Bishop David Sheppard, whose working partnership with Archbishop Derek Worlock and Free Church leaders in Liverpool a generation ago was the original inspiration behind T4CG.